waynepallen/core/doc/development-guides/contributing.md

    * For bugs & minor items (20ish lines), we can accept the request at our discretion
    * UI strings are localized (only EN file needs to be updated)
-   * Does not inject vendor information (Name or Product) into Crowbar expect where relevant to explain utility of push (e.g.: help documentation & descriptions).
+   * Does not inject vendor information (Name or Product) into OpenCrowbar expect where relevant to explain utility of push (e.g.: help documentation & descriptions).
-   * Passes code review by Dell Crowbar team reviewer
+   * Passes code review by Dell OpenCrowbar team reviewer
    * Does not degrade the security model of the product
    * Items requiring more scrutiny, including signing CLA
       * Major changes